DigitalTech518/Digibot/README.md

 # Digibot
-Discord bot coding project, the .json the bot refers to is online and can be viewed.
+Discord bot coding project, help.json is refered to by the bot, and can be edited from there.
 Leave suggestions for commands as a issue! (avoid duplicates please)